rackerlabs/rackspace-how-to/content/general/change-account-information.md

 ---
 permalink: change-account-information/
-audit_date: '2017-09-01'
+audit_date:
 title: Change account information
 type: article
 created_date: '2015-06-18'
 created_by: David Hendler
-last_modified_date: '2017-09-01'
+last_modified_date: '2018-02-24'
-last_modified_by: Renée Rendon
+last_modified_by: Nate Archer
 product: undefined
 product_url: undefined
 ---

 This article describes the various administrative account changes that you can request and the appropriate steps needed to complete them.

 ### Company under new ownership or tax ID